mike-hewitson/weather-7/README.md

                  [org.clojure/math.numeric-tower "0.0.4"]]
                  [com.novemberain/monger "3.1.0"]

+### copy source and artifacts

 Copy weather icons directory into public
 Add into base.html
-Copy contents from home.html, and any other html pages
+Copy contents from home.html, and any other html pages (unless using cljs)

+Copy log_data.clj adjust ns and test it

+Change database names to in profiles.clj weather_4 to keep old test data

+Do a test run of the log_data

 Copy code from db.core
-Copy log_data.clj adjust ns and test it
 Copy routes from home.clj and any others
 Copy all test files
 For clj files, don't forget to adjust the ns

 ### profiles.clj

-Change database names to weather_4 to keep old test data

 ## Running